Topl/daml-on-topl/spec/processors/polys.md

 If the `SignedTransfer` is in `Pending` state, the transaction is broadcast to the network.
 If the broadcast of the transaction succeeds it exercises the `SignedTransfer_Sent` choice on the `SignedTransfer` contract.
 If the processor does not succeed in the broadcast of the transaction it exercises the `SignedTransfer_Fail` choice.
 After the exercise of `SignedTransfer_Sent`, a new `SignedTransfer` contract is created with status `Sent`.

-If the `SignedTransfer` is in `Sent` state, the current implementation executes the `SignedTransfer_Archive` choice, which archive the transfer.
+If the `SignedTransfer` is in `Sent` state, the processor verifies its depth until the required depth is achieved.
+Then, the processor exercises the `SignedTransfer_Confirm`.

 #### `TransferRequestProcessor`